 In terms of technology, there’s lots going on too.
 Air conditioning, front and rear parking sensors and fog lights are standard on all trims, while Titanium variants add satellite navigation and cruise control.
 You’ll also benefit from Ford's SYNC3 touchscreen infotainment system, with a DAB radio and CD player, Bluetooth, USB and emergency assistance, which automatically calls the emergency services in the event of a crash.

-If you'd like to test drive one of our second-hand Ford Galaxy models – or any of our other used cars for sale – just give us a call at our Maidstone, Harlow or Dunstable dealership.
+If you'd like to test drive one of our second-hand Ford Galaxy models – or any of our other used cars for sale – just give us a call at our Maidstone and Harlow dealership.
 We’ll be happy to answer your questions, take you for a test drive and talk you through our car finance options.